Toronto Lawyer Angela Chaisson Speaks to Global News Radio 640 About School Dress Code Policy Controversy

 On August 10, Ontario announced it will begin use of an online document filing system instead of working entirely with paper documents.
 CaseLines is a cloud-based product that allows lawyers to upload documents for cases online, and is already in use in several countries including the UK and USA.

-Angela speaks with Refinery 29 about consent and intoxication in light of the R v Sullivan decision from the Ontario Court of Appeal
+Angela Chaisson Speaks with Refinery29 About Consent and Intoxication in Light of the R v Sullivan Decision from the Ontario Court of Appeal

 The recent decision in R. v.
 Sullivan issued by the Ontario Court of Appeal has caused concern among feminist activists and other groups who deal with sexual assault law.
 The decision ruled that extreme intoxication akin to automatism can now act as a defence in criminal law.